Key takeaways

 Pros of a fixed-rate HELOC

-• Avoid interest rate fluctuations
+• Avoid interest-rate fluctuations

-• Stable and predictable repayments
+• Stable, predictable repayments

 Cons of a fixed-rate HELOC

-Fixed- vs variable-rate HELOC
+Fixed- vs. variable-rate HELOC

 A variable-rate HELOC translates to some uncertainty when planning your monthly household budget.
 A fixed-interest HELOC’s payment can’t fluctuate.

 Generally, the terms — length of draw period and repayment period — are the same on both types of HELOCs.
-However, the fixed-rate variety might impose limits on borrowing that you won’t have with a variable-rate HELOC.
+However, the fixed-rate variety might impose parameters on borrowing that you won’t have with a variable-rate HELOC.

 Factors to consider with a fixed-rate HELOC